Xu-Mj/sandcat-backend/rfcs/template.md

   collection
 - need to design a websocket register center, to achieve the load balance.
 - shall we put the method that we get members id from cache into db service?
-- use ws rpc to send message need to send to all rpc services, but we don't achieve it now.
+- use ws rpc to send message need to send to all rpc services, but we don't achieve it now. solved but didn't handle the errors.

 ## Future possibilities